 Phil Rudkin is a Principal Lecturer in Policing & International Law Enforcement within the School of Social Sciences.

-Phil teaches across a suite of courses at both under and postgraduate levels and consult develop relationships with local, national and international law enforcement partners.
+Phil teaches and manages across a suite of courses at both under and postgraduate levels he consults and enhances partnerships with local, national and international law enforcement partners to develop new programmes and short courses.

 Phil began his career working for Oxford Magnet Technology working as an ICT Helpdesk operative dealing with technical ICT issues following the successful completion of his degree in Computer Science.